MUMC-MEDMIC/MACOVID/README.md

 ### Core run

 **-i** Input directory
 **-m** Manifest file
 **-o** Output directory
 **--c** Number of cores use
 **-cov** Set coverage (Default 30)
 **-l** Run locally

-Requires input directory, manifest file (csv), output directory and the number of cores for running.
 MACOVID scans for fastq files in the input directory.
-Found fastq files are automatically renamed from barcode to sample IDs based on information in the manifest.
-Fasta and concensus files are generated in the output directory.
-Local run use -l command (optional).
+Please avoid space and symbols in the input folder.
+Found fastq files are automatically renamed based on information from the manifest file.
+The output directory must be specified for the results.
+All the final fasta files are concatenated into a single file using the name of the input folder.
+For locally run use -l command (optional).

 ```
 python MACOVID.py mapreads -i FASTQ_DIRECTORY -m MACOVID_MANIFEST.csv -o OUTPUT_DIRECTORY --cores X -l